7 Tips to Naturally Activate an Underactive Thyroid

-There are many people who don’t have hypothyroidism but have an underactive thyroid.
-This causes us to suffer from health problems that are difficult to combat, such as nervousness, fatigue or having a hoarse voice.
+There are many people who don’t have hypothyroidism but still have an underactive thyroid.
+This causes health problems that are difficult to fight, such as nervousness, fatigue or having a hoarse voice.

 Do you have an underactive thyroid?

-If you’ve not had your thyroid checked, you should know what the most common symptoms of hypothyroidism or an underactive thyroid are:
+If you haven’t had your thyroid checked, you should know what the most common symptoms of hypothyroidism or an underactive thyroid are:

 One characteristic symptom of the predisposition to suffer from an underactive thyroid is a lack of hair on the outside of the eyebrows.